Arin Krin: "The Garlic Restaurant"

 Once you’ve figured out parking (or gotten a taxi and done away with that bother entirely), enter the garlic house!
 It’s called this for a very good reason: practically everything on the menu has garlic in it somewhere.
 More on this later.
 It’s a decent sized space with two dining areas, one with conventional tables and chairs, the other (closest to the kitchen) has larger tables and long benches.

-In particular, the tacos pizza, fried chicken, garlic beef, egg plant gratin, and fried mashed potatoes were my favourite.
+In particular, the tacos pizza, fried chicken, garlic beef, eggplant gratin, and fried mashed potatoes were my favorite.

 The fried mashed potatoes!
-Medium sized balls of soft, gooey mash, with a cheesy centre, ensconced in a light, fried batter.
+Medium sized balls of soft, gooey mash, with a cheesy center, ensconced in a light, fried batter.
 They were magical.

-Everything we tried was good though, and a lot of items had a subtle undertone, rather than a full on vampire killing strength garlic taste, which is nice.
-They do, however, have items with a stronger flavour, if that’s what you’re after.
+Everything we tried was good though, and a lot of items had a subtle undertone, rather than a full-on vampire killing strength garlic taste, which is nice.
+They do, however, have items with a stronger flavor, if that’s what you’re after.
 The garlic pizza is ideal for this.
-It had cheese and herbs on it, but honestly all you can taste is the garlic.
+It had cheese and herbs on it, but honestly, all you can taste is the garlic.

 (Photo Credit: Aviva)